-The subsector erase (SSE) instruction is decoded only in the M25PE80 in the T9HX process (see Important note on page 6).
+The SubSector Erase (SSE) instruction is decoded only in the T9HX process (see Important note on page 6).

-The subsector erase (SSE) instruction sets to '1' (FFh) all bits inside the chosen subsector.
-Before it can be accepted, a write enable (WREN) instruction must previously have been executed.
-After the write enable (WREN) instruction has been decoded, the device sets the write enable latch (WEL).
+The SubSector Erase (SSE) instruction sets to '1' (FFh) all bits inside the chosen subsector.
+Before it can be accepted, a Write Enable (WREN) instruction must previously have been executed.
+After the Write Enable (WREN) instruction has been decoded, the device sets the Write Enable Latch (WEL).

-The subsector erase (SE) instruction is entered by driving Chip Select (\overline{S}) Low, followed by the instruction code, and three address bytes on serial data input (D).
-Any address inside the subsector (see Table 5) is a valid address for the subsector erase (SE) instruction.
+The SubSector Erase (SE) instruction is entered by driving Chip Select (\overline{S}) Low, followed by the instruction code, and three address bytes on Serial Data input (D).
+Any address inside the SubSector (see Table 5) is a valid address for the SubSector Erase (SE) instruction.
 Chip Select (\overline{S}) must be driven Low for the entire duration of the sequence.

-Chip Select (\overline{S}) must be driven High after the eighth bit of the last address byte has been latched in, otherwise the subsector erase (SE) instruction is not executed.
-As soon as Chip Select (\overline{S}) is driven High, the self-timed subsector erase cycle (whose duration is t{SSE}) is initiated.
-While the subsector erase cycle is in progress, the status register may be read to check the value of the write in progress (WIP) bit.
-The write in progress (WIP) bit is 1 during the self-timed subsector erase cycle, and is 0 when it is completed.
-At some unspecified time before the cycle is complete, the write enable latch (WEL) bit is reset.
+Chip Select (\overline{S}) must be driven High after the eighth bit of the last address byte has been latched in, otherwise the SubSector Erase (SE) instruction is not executed.
+As soon as Chip Select (\overline{S}) is driven High, the self-timed SubSector Erase cycle (whose duration is t{SSE}) is initiated.
+While the SubSector Erase cycle is in progress, the Status Register may be read to check the value of the Write In Progress (WIP) bit.
+The Write In Progress (WIP) bit is 1 during the self-timed SubSector Erase cycle, and is 0 when it is completed.
+At some unspecified time before the cycle is complete, the Write Enable Latch (WEL) bit is reset.

-A subsector erase (SSE) instruction applied to a subsector that contains a page that is hardware or software protected is not executed.
+A SubSector Erase (SSE) instruction applied to a subsector that contains a page that is hardware or software protected is not executed.

-Any subsector erase (SSE) instruction, while an erase, program or write cycle is in progress, is rejected without having any effects on the cycle that is in progress.
+Any SubSector Erase (SSE) instruction, while an Erase, Program or Write cycle is in progress, is rejected without having any effects on the cycle that is in progress.

-If Reset ($\overline{\text{Reset}}$) is driven Low while a subsector erase (SSE) cycle is in progress, the subsector erase cycle is interrupted and data may not be erased correctly (see Table 15: Device status after a Reset Low pulse).
-On $\overline{\text{Reset}}$ going Low, the device enters the reset mode and a time of t{RHSL} is then required before the device can be re-selected by driving Chip Select ($\overline{\text{S}}$) Low.
+If Reset ($\overline{\text{Reset}}$) is driven Low while a SubSector Erase (SSE) cycle is in progress, the SubSector Erase cycle is interrupted and data may not be erased correctly (see Table 14: Device status after a Reset Low pulse).
+On $\overline{\text{Reset}}$ going Low, the device enters the Reset mode and a time of t{RHSL} is then required before the device can be re-selected by driving Chip Select ($\overline{\text{S}}$) Low.
 For the value of t{RHSL} see Table 26: Timings after a Reset Low pulse in Section 11: DC and AC parameters.

-Figure 19.
-Subsector erase (SSE) instruction sequence
+Figure 20.
+SubSector Erase (SSE) instruction sequence